R. A. Jones: Philanthropy

-In 1913, R A Jones presented the Jones Memorial Ground to the school children of the town of Southend in memory of his wife.
-It had cost him £9000.
+In 1913, Jones presented the Jones Memorial Ground to the schoolchildren of the town of Southend in memory of his wife.
+It had cost him £9,000.

-Priory Park in Prittlewell was donated to the town by R A Jones: in 1917 he purchased Prittlewell Priory from the Scratton family, along with 22 acres of land.
-Having negotiated the purchase of a further six acres, R A Jones then presented the site stating, "I think it is a sin for a man to die rich, it is a great privilege to me to be able to do this, for I believe strongly in facilities for recreation.
+Priory Park in Prittlewell was donated to the town by Jones: in 1917 he purchased Prittlewell Priory from the Scratton family, along with 22 acres of land.
+Having negotiated the purchase of a further six acres, he then presented the site stating, "I think it is a sin for a man to die rich, it is a great privilege to me to be able to do this, for I believe strongly in facilities for recreation.
 There will now be no need for such an out of the way and costly park as Belfairs.
 Prittlewell, with its historic and old-world associations, its beautiful trees and lakes, and its nearness to the centre of town, is an ideal place.
 Part of the building would be suitable for a museum, and there would also be refreshment room accommodation, while the grounds would provide facilities for cricket, football, tennis, hockey and other sports.
 I propose that the name of the park should be Priory Park".

-Victory Sports Ground was given to Southend by R A Jones in 1921, and it particularly commemorates those sportsmen who died in World War One.
-This public park was given for the benefit of the people of Southend, and is managed in Trust by Southend-on-Sea Borough Council.
+Victory Sports Ground was given to Southend by Jones in 1921 and it particularly commemorates those sportsmen who died in World War I. This public park was given for the benefit of the people of Southend and is managed in Trust by Southend-on-Sea Borough Council.

-A public drinking fountain, commemorating the fallen of World War One and given by R A Jones, is sited in Priory Park.
+A public drinking fountain, commemorating the fallen of World War I and given by Jones, is sited in Priory Park.

-The clock at the entrance to Prittlewell Square was donated by R A Jones.
+The clock at the entrance to Prittlewell Square was donated by Jones.

 He endowed the R A Jones in Memoriam Fund which exists to promote the education of children attending primary schools in Southend-on-Sea.